OpenSourceEconomics/econ-project-templates/docs/src/r_rationale.rst

 The way to specify dependencies between data, code and tasks to perform for a computer is a directed acyclic graph.
 A graph is simply a set of nodes (files, in our case) and edges that connect pairs of nodes (tasks to perform).
 Directed means that the order of how we connect a pair of nodes matters, we thus add arrows to all edges.
 Acyclic means that there are no directed cycles: When you traverse a graph in the direction of the arrows, there may not be a way to end up at the same node again.

-This is the dependency graph for the modified Schelling example from Stachurski and Sargent, as implemented in the Python branch of the project template:
+This is the dependency graph for a simplified version of the Albouy's replication study :cite:`Albouy2012` as implemented in the R example of the project template:

 .. figure:: ../bld/example/r/ajrcomment_dependencies.png
    :width: 50em